Brother Sun, Sister Moon: Reception

 Brother Sun, Sister Moon received mixed reviews on its release.
 Roger Ebert harshly criticized the film, writing that it had "an excess of sweetness and light", and that its dialogue consisted of "empty, pretty phrasing".
 The New York Times reviewer Vincent Canby similarly wrote that the film "confuses simplicity with simple-mindedness".
 Canby contrasted it negatively with The Flowers of St. Francis, a 1950 film on the same subject.
 Both reviewers especially criticized the scene where Francis appears before Pope Innocent III, calling it gaudy and excessive.
 Ebert wrote, "does the Pope always have 200 divines on hand just to hold an audience for a few barefoot monks?"
+Stanley Kauffmann of The New Republic wrote If I were Pope, I'd burn it'.

 However, Christopher Hudson of The Spectator called Brother Sun, Sister Moon "a beautiful and simple film" and especially praised its cinematography, though he acknowledged "the limitations of the script".

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 42% based on 19 reviews from critics, and an average rating of 4.9/10, while holding a rating of 77% from audiences, with an average rating of 4/5.

 Awards and nominations

 The film was nominated for an Oscar for Best Art Direction (Lorenzo Mongiardino, Gianni Quaranta, Carmelo Patrono), but lost to The Sting (Henry Bumstead).
 It was also nominated for the BAFTA Award for Best Costume Design (Danilo Donati).
-Franco Zefferelli won the David di Donatello for Best Director, tying with Sergio Leone (for Duck, You Sucker!).
+Franco Zeffirelli won the David di Donatello for Best Director, tying with Sergio Leone (for Duck, You Sucker!).
 Ennio Guarnieri won the Nastro d'Argento for Best Cinematography.